Dev-Kwame/rest-countries-api-with-color-theme-switcher/README.md

 I learned how to fetch data from API, also learnt the use of several react hooks, apart from the widely used useState and useEffect.
 Other ones like useNavigate, useHistory , useParams

 ### Continued development
+I would like to continue of the use of numerous react hooks , also more ways to fetch data from API's

 ### Useful resources
+https://www.youtube.com/results?search_query=importing+api+into+your++react+project - Helped my understanding of API's https://stackoverflow.com/ - Encountered several errors , developers helped solve these errors

 ### Author
+GitHub -

 ### Acknowledgments
 I would like to acknowlegde my mentor for guiding me through this react journey